Delivering quality and scale of early learning in Jordan: What role for the private sector?

 Social outcomes contracts could be used both to drive quality delivery and to facilitate the expansion of private sector capacity in East Amman.
 Tying financing to learning outcomes could promote a focus on high-quality instruction among private sector providers.
 However it’s also clear that providers don’t have the resources to self-fund professional development (a key ingredient to improving quality) nor can they make large capital investments in expansion (crucial to growing capacity of the sector).
 So what are the elements that would make an outcomes-based financing instrument appropriate in this context?

-● Implementation flexibility: The barriers to increased enrollment and improved quality vary in Jordan.
-In Amman, some providers may need to provide transportation to increase enrollment, while others may need to direct investment to improving the learning environment.
+- Implementation flexibility: The barriers to increased enrolment and improved quality vary in Jordan.
+In Amman, some providers may need to provide transportation to increase enrolment, while others may need to direct investment to improving the learning environment.
 The instrument should encourage adaptive delivery for impact and allow implementation decisions to be made by each provider, depending on their circumstances.
 This flexibility avoids forcing providers to fix an expansion approach or curriculum before having tested how to unlock latent demand and developed an understanding of their students’ educational needs.

 Effective public private partnerships are based on the principles of accountability and shared learning, and outcomes-based financing instruments are well suited to provide both of those.
 They give operational freedom to those providers closest to the challenges at hand and provide donors and government with powerful tools to encourage the development of a robust sector that upholds consistently good delivery standards.